murthag11/otherland_network/README.md

 `Tech Stack`

 - Dfinity ICP Application
-- written in motoko and html5/css/js
+- written in Motoko and HTML5 / CSS / JS
 - using three.js for 3D Rendering
 - using Rapier as Physics Engine
 - using peer.js for P2P communication